NLP-Darden-Project-Team-6/NLP-3/README.md

 >    - normalize, tokenize, stem, lemmatize and remove stop words
 >   - split into train, validate, and test
 >    - create a prepare.py to automate the process
+>    - create a csv file for future use
 >
 >- explore
 >    - split words into sets of 1, 2 and 3
->    - Determine significance both visually and statistically
+>    - determine significance both visually and statistically
 >    - document and consider the results for modeling
 >
 >- model and evaluation
 >    - find which features are most influential
->    - try different algorithms: (list models)
+>    - try different algorithms:
+>       - Ridge Classifier
+>       - Random Forest
+>       - Gradient Boost
 >    - evaluate on train
 >    - evaluate on validate
 >    - select best model and test to verify
->    - create a model.py to automate the process
+>    - create a preprocessing.py and model.py to automate the process
 >
 >- conclusion
 >    - summarize findings